axelxjohn/Trading-Application-For-PC/README.md

 Hello there!
 I'm a Discord bot and web developer!

-- 💻 The languages I know are Javascript and Python.
+- 💻 The languages I know are Javascript, Typescript and Python.
 - 👋 Reach me on [Discord.](https://discord.com/users/746425032246558742)

 # My Github Statistics